 What is Hip Dysplasia?

 Hip dysplasia is a term used to describe an abnormal hip joint in which there is laxity (looseness) between the femoral head and the acetabulum (cup).
 This developmental abnormality typically leads to secondary changes of the joint including thickening of the joint capsule, flattening of the femoral head, and osteoarthritis of the joint.
 Some dogs can lead normal lives with hip dysplasia and the secondary osteoarthritic changes caused by it.
 Other dogs will become lame at a young age from the joint pain.
 Lameness in mature dogs is typically due to bone-on-bone contact caused by chronic, severe osteoarthritis.
-Hip dysplasia can happen in any breed, but it is most common in Labrador Retrievers, Golden Retrievers, and Newfoundlands.
+Hip dysplasia can happen in any breed, but it is most common in Labrador Retrievers, Golden Retrievers, German Shepards, and Newfoundlands.

 Femoral Head and Neck Ostectomy (FHO, FHNE)